 Be clear about your limitations.
 Before I give a reading face to face to someone for the first time, I always get them to read THIS page, and confirm in an email that they’ve done it.

+Be kind and give the best possible reading every time.
 People want Tarot readings most often because they have some problem they can’t deal with in any other way.
-Be kind and give the best possible reading every time.
 See THIS page for details.

 Make it easy for them.
 Check and recheck to make sure everything is as simple and clear as it can be: the reading, your fees, what to expect, how to pay, etc. Don’t use one paragraph when you can use a 3-word sentence.
+Another couple of examples: don’t have a website / blog that people can only view if they are subscribers, and don’t have a website where there are only pictures for your blog posts and no blog post titles.
+It may seems obvious to you, but it might seems insanely complicated and annoying to someone else.

 Be a person of quality.
 There is always some joker who can give shoddy, half-arsed work with pour gramer and spelijng,.
 Use a spell-checker, read it over, then read it again aloud.
 If it doesn’t sound right, it isn’t.
 Take great photos, use a photo editor to write the card names / position names.
 Is your reading the best it could possibly be?
+Check your website for errors: log out, and view it as an outsider.
+Is it easy to read?
+View it on a mobile device, view it on a PC if you are normally a Mac user, or vice versa.
+People don’t want to look at something that’s shoddily done and looks like you are only in it for the money.

-Where are you going to do the readings?
+Where are you going to give the readings?
 Are you happy with a constant stream of strangers coming in and out of your house?
 How will your family / flat mates feel about that?
 Are you ok going to some stranger’s house?
 I’ve done that and left in a hurry and in fear for my life – really, no joke!
 If you’re giving a reading in a public space, for example a café, consider your client’s privacy.
 Believe me, all the people at neighbouring tables will want to listen in.
 If you hire a space, it might end up costing you a lot in space hire fees and in travel expenses to and from your destination.
 Where you are based determines where you can SAFELY give readings.
 I use a large family restaurant because you don’t have to book and you are guaranteed to get a table, you can just have one coffee without ordering a whole meal, the tables are in booths so my client gets privacy, and the staff doesn’t mind if you get paid for your Tarot services – that might be a problem with some café owners.

 Think about how much you might be able to charge as a reader, and how much you need to live on.
 Think about how you might feel giving two or more Tarot readings every single day, going to fairs and meeting clients, especially in the evenings and at weekends when most people have free time.
 Can you see how the above scenario does not necessarily add up to a comfortable way of life with enough time for socialising?
 So if you love Tarot and want to make it your job, you need to find a way to get paid enough money to live on with hours that suit you.
 You could write Tarot books, offer online classes, sell Tarot decks, crystals, etc. or spend a few years making a Tarot deck.
 Basically, do the maths, be realistic.
 How are you going to make it work in reality?
 How do the Big Guns do it?
 They have affiliate schemes, advertisements on their sites, Tarot decks, books… there are many, many ways of making money with Tarot.
 But just giving Tarot readings only might not be your highway to a fun and viable way of life, at least not without thought, planning, and a lot of time.
+As Tom Benjamin says, the market for Tarot readers just isn’t that big.
+How else might you be able to use your skills to make money?

 Use the Tarot as a business tool.
 Do readings for yourself and use the Tarot to create an excellent business plan.
 What are your Strengths, Weaknesses, Opportunities and Threats?
 Should you advertise?
 If so, where?
 The Tarot is your business partner, so why not give it a say in how the business is being run?